Minimal Algorithmic Information Loss Methods for Dimension Reduction, Feature Selection and Network Sparsification: Results

-Figs.~\ref{1} and \ref{randomcluster}, and \ref{6}, and Figs.~\ref{2}, \ref{3} and \ref{4} in the Appendix demonstrate how MILS preserves essential local and global properties of synthetic and natural networks of different types and topologies, performing at least as well as but usually better than leading algorithms in graph sparsification.
-We took a sample of well-known and previously thoroughly studied networks from~\cite{superfamilies}.
-These included genetic regulatory networks, protein, power grid and social networks.
-We applied MILS to each of these networks and compared with two powerful sparsification methods: \emph{Transitive reduction}~\cite{aho} and \emph{Spectral sparsification}~\cite{spielman}.
-A transitive reduction of a directed graph is therefore a graph with as few edges as possible that has the same reachability relation as the given graph.
-A good introduction to \emph{spectral graph sparsification} may be found in~\cite{batson}.
-The method was designed to reduce the network dimension based upon spectral similarity of graph Laplacians which guarantees the preservation of important properties of the graph by way of its adjacency matrix Laplacian spectrum.
+Figs.~\ref{1},~\ref{6},~\ref{randomcluster},~\ref{2},~\ref{3}, and~\ref{4} illustrate the effectiveness of the Minimal Information Loss Selection (MILS) method in retaining crucial local and global characteristics of synthetic and natural networks, encompassing varied types and topologies.
+These figures demonstrate MILS's performance, typically surpassing leading graph sparsification algorithms.
+The study involved well-known networks from~\cite{superfamilies}, such as genetic regulatory, protein, power grid, and social networks.
+MILS was applied to these networks for comparative analysis with transitive reduction~\cite{aho} and spectral sparsification~\cite{spielman}, two powerful sparsification methods.
+The former seeks to minimise edges while maintaining the same reachability within a directed graph, while the latter, thoroughly introduced in~\cite{batson}, aims to reduce network dimensions based on spectral similarity of graph Laplacians, thus preserving significant properties through the adjacency matrix Laplacian spectrum.

-Fig.~\ref{1} shows how MILS preserves the degree distribution and the edge betweenness distribution of a typical synthetically (recursively) generated Erd\H{o}s-R\'enyi (ER) random graph (in this example of low edge density it is very sparse) compared with random edge deletion and spectral sparsification.
-While MILS is not significantly better at preserving the clustering coefficient of random networks, Fig.~\ref{randomcluster} shows that MILS does significantly better at preserving the clustering coefficient of real-world (biological, social and electric grid) networks taken from~\cite{superfamilies}, outperforming both Transitive and Spectral reduction/sparsification methods.
-Figs.~\ref{2}(SI), \ref{3}(SI) and \ref{4}(SI) illustrate how MILS outperforms spectral sparsification at preserving edge betweenness, and degree and eigenvector centralities.
+Specifically, Figs.~\ref{1} and~\ref{6} showcase the performance of MILS in preserving the degree distribution and edge betweenness distribution in a typical synthetically (recursively) generated Erd\H{o}s-R\'{e}nyi (ER) random graph with low edge density, comparing its results against both random edge deletion and spectral sparsification methods.

+While MILS is not significantly better at preserving the clustering coefficient of random networks, Fig.~\ref{randomcluster} shows that MILS does significantly better at preserving the clustering coefficient of real-world (biological, social, and electric grid) networks taken from~\cite{superfamilies}, outperforming both transitive and spectral reduction/sparsification methods.